1Password/scim-examples/beta/README.md

   `- ✨ **NEW** [Deployment Name](/beta/deployment-name)`
 - If you are a 1Password employee, assign reviewers from the Solutions Architect or AOP developer teams.
   - If you are a community member, a 1Password employee will review your PR when time and resources permit.
-- The beta deployment example will be merged into Master when:
+- The beta deployment example will be merged into Main when:
   - The reviewer(s) have tested the example successfully according to the use case it's designed to address.
   - The documentation conforms to the criteria above.
   - All outstanding changes requested by reviewers have been addressed in a way that satisfies the reviewer.